Jakayla Freeman

 Kiaunna Johnson

-Choosing to Excel played such a significant role in my adolescent stage of life.
 This organization instilled healthy life skills in me that I have been able to utilize in every season I have endured.
-Being on the leadership team and having the opportunity to grow personally and pour into others' lives was something I will never forget.
-During my time on the team, I was taught attributes such as respect, kindness, accountability, and integrity.
+During my time on the Leadership team, I was taught attributes such as respect, kindness, accountability, and integrity.
 I always enjoyed being able to have a second family that was supportive during accomplishments and compassionate during life's trials.
 The bond that this group formed became such a special part of my life, and it still holds true today.
-Through C2E I became a member of G.E.M.S., standing for Girls Eagerly Maintaining HIGH Standards.
-This program allowed me and other young women to gather together and learn principles that encouraged us to recognize our worth and expose us to various networking events for career development.
+The G.E.M.S.
+(Girls Eagerly Maintaining HIGH Standards) program allowed me and other young women to learn principles that encouraged us to recognize our worth and expose us to various networking events.
 Presently, I am a medical speech-language pathologist working with elders and adults.
-I provide services to patients who have difficulties with speech, language, cognition, voice, and swallowing to improve their quality of life.
-This population includes diagnoses such as Alzheimer's, Parkinson's, Huntington's, and Stroke victims.
-It’s a joy to impact these individuals' lives every day and contribute to such an amazing field.

 Taylor Maze